Ten Commandments – Small God

-The people broke the second command, not because they refused to give Jehovah credit, but because they wanted to reducing Him to something they could manage.
+There is so much disfunction in these 5 verses.
+But what I need you to notice today is that the people broke the second command not because they refused to give Jehovah credit, but because they wanted to reduce Him to something they could manage.
 For four hundred years the only authority they had known was an authority they could see.
-There was Pharaoh, who was considered a god by his own people and by his own decree.
-Then Egypt was home to a host of other idols.
-They had been surrounded by symbols and structures of authority that they could see with their own eyes and experience with their own senses.
+There was Pharaoh, and every home in Egypt had at least one if not several family idols.
+Fo their entire lives they had been surrounded by symbols that they could see with their own eyes and experience with their own senses.

-Even Moses was visible and audible; flesh and blood.
+Even Moses was visible; flesh and blood.
 Now he was on the mountain and had been for a month.
 With all the fire and thunder and smoke he was probably dead.
 As far as they were concerned any authority that you couldn't see was no authority at all.
 They craved something tangible, visible, and manageable so they persuaded Aaron into making the calf.

-The sin of idolatry was not that the Israelites were worshiping a calf, the sin was that they were worshiping Jehovah as a calf.
-The sin of idolatry isn't limited to just calling a statue God and bowing down to it.
+The sin of idolatry was not that the Israelites were worshiping a calf, the sin was that they were worshiping God as a calf.
+The sin of idolatry isn't limited to just calling a statue god and bowing down to it.
 Idolatry is any attempt to shrink God to a manageable, controllable, predictable form.
-That’s why this command is so important; let me suggest two ways we practice idolatry today.
+That’s why this command is so important for us, because we are tempted to still practice idolatry today in two different ways.

 First is Secular Idolatry

 Secular idolatry has little or no religious devotion.
 There are no rituals to sustain it, no ceremony or service, and it lacks any clear structure.
-People are involved in secular idolatry when they search for meaning, success, happiness, security, peace or wholeness in anything other than God.
+Yet we are addicted to secular idolatry when we search for meaning, success, happiness, security, peace or wholeness in anything other than God.

-We assume that a physical, material object, or person will do for us what only God can do.
+We work on this assumption that a physical, material object, or person will do for us what only God can do.
 We turn to these physical things because we can see them; to touch them, control them.
 We trust them because they are available to our senses in a way that God is not.

 There is the idol of financial success and personal worth.
 We push the abundant life Jesus promised to a number at the bottom of a ledger sheet.
-Salvation is not freedom from sin, but freedom from financial problems.
+We have bought into the lie that salvation is not freedom from sin, rather salvation is the freedom from financial problems.
 God's promise of contentment is replaced by the world’s promise of abundance.
 Financial success is attractive because it is something within our power.
 We can control this benefactor.
 This idol redefines commodities like security, abundance, prosperity and peace in ways that are recognized and valued and worshipped by the culture.

-Think for a moment what is it that you would say in second in your life.
-We would all say that God is first, so what is your second?
+Before we get away from this point I want you to think about what you would say is the second most important thing in your life.
+I am assuming that because you are in a place of worship this morning you would say that God is first, so what is your second?
 Your kids?
 Your spouse?
 Your job?
 Your hobbies?
 Financial health?
 A good reputation?
 What ever your second is, it will always be in competition with God for first.
 If you can see it, touch it, manipulate it, or control it then there is a great danger that it will become your idol.

 There are so many folks who walk into a building on Sunday Mornings who are not looking for a relationship with the Creator, Sustainer, and Savior of mankind.
 They are looking to check off a list of practices and traditions.
 We have confused our commitment to a particular list of doctrines or traditions above knowing God.
-This can be seen in a conversation I had just this week where I was told that folks are saved by being in the Church of Christ.
-I had to remind them that salvation comes from Jesus Christ and not the Church of Christ.
+We are told that we must follow the pattern if we want to make God happy with us, as if there was anything you or I could do that would force God to love us more than He already does.

-We need to get out of theory and get uncomfortably personal with second commandment.
-Remember, the pronoun "you," in each of the commands is singular.
+As we close this morning, let’s take a moment to get out of theory and get uncomfortably personal with second commandment.
+Remember, the pronoun you in each of the commands is singular.
 God means for these commandments to be taken personally.
-So as we close today you need to answer two questions:
+So this morning as we gather at the tables I want us to focus on two questions:

 Why are you important, why do you have worth?
 If your answer refers to anything that can be bought, sold, owned, driven, lived in, worn, or held in your hands, you’re looking to the wrong god.

 Trafton was terrified of me and yet he wasn’t.
 When he walked into that dark room his heart was pounding, he knew there was something in the darkness waiting to pounce.
-He knew the strength of this monster, but He also knew the love of this monster.
-He had heard the monster call so he knew the area I was in but Trafton didn’t know exactly where I was.
-There were all of these things that told Trafton to stay away, stay safe in the light but he was drawn to the monster like a magnet.
-Trafton sought me out, in the dark and when I pounced he was afraid at first but soon realized that the scary presence that he was looking for was filled with love.
+He knew my strength, but more importantly he knew my love.
+He heard me call out to him and there were all of these things that told Trafton to stay away, stay safe in the light, but he was drawn into that room like a magnet.
+Trafton sought me out, in the dark, and when he found me he was afraid at first but soon realized that the scary presence that he was looking for was filled with love.
 In a small way Trafton realized what it is like to search out for God.